syndicate-storage/syndicate-storage.github.io/developers/drivers-rg.md

-* **Load chunk.** When the `rg-driver` receives the `SG_messages::DriverRequest` from its parent `syndicate-rg` process, it invokes the `read_chunk()` method in the driver code with the request structure to actually fetch the driver.
+* **Load chunk.** When the `rg-driver` receives the `SG_messages::DriverRequest` from its parent `syndicate-rg` process, it invokes the `read_chunk()` method in the driver code with the request structure to actually fetch the data.
   The `rg-driver` process then replies the chunk data to `syndicate-rg`.

 * **Serialize chunk.** Once the `syndicate-rg` process has the chunk, it passes